RoyCaitSith/Aeolus-L2B-assimilation/README.md

 # About This Repository
 [![DOI](https://zenodo.org/badge/543849232.svg)](https://zenodo.org/badge/latestdoi/543849232)

+Ida_2021: scripts for investigating the impacts of assimilating Aeolus data on Hurricane Ida (2021).
-"Aeolus" stores scripts for investigating the impacts of assimilating Aeolus data on Hurricane Ida (2021) and the African Easterly Waves.
+AEW: scripts for studying the influences of assimilating Aeolus data on the mesoscale convective system embedded in an African Easterly Waves.